fewlinesco/bamboo_smtp/README.md

 4. Follow Bamboo [Getting Started Guide](https://github.com/thoughtbot/bamboo#getting-started)

+## Usage

+You can find more information about advanced features in the [Wiki](https://github.com/fewlinesco/bamboo_smtp/wiki).

 ## Contributing

 Before opening a pull request you can open an issue if you have any question or need some guidance.